-- (a) Special schools may appoint 0.5 special school social worker for every 35 students.
-However, where a sponsor operates two or more special schools, the ratio of provision may be applied to the combined capacity of the schools as if they were a single school. - (b) Special school social workers should, in general, be ranked at the Senior Social Work Assistant level. - (c) Social workers in the following categories of special schools should be ranked at the Assistant Social Work Officer level, if graduate social workers are employed; or at the Senior Social Work Assistant level if the posts are filled by non-graduate social workers; - (i) schools for social development; - (ii) schools with senior secondary classes; or - (iii) schools where there are three or more professional disciplines (e.g. speech therapists, physiotherapists, occupational therapists and nurses) in addition to teachers and social workers, and where the social workers are given the additional responsibilities of a rehabilitation coordinator.
+- (a) Special schools with 60 or fewer approved capacity will be provided with 1 school social worker, and subsequently 0.5 school social worker for every 30 students.
+However, where a sponsor operates two or more special schools, the ratio of provision may be applied to the combined capacity of the schools as if they were a single school. (updated on 1 September 2018) - (b) Special school social workers should, in general, be ranked at the Senior Social Work Assistant (SSWA) level. - (c) Social workers in the following categories of special schools should be ranked at the Assistant Social Work Officer (ASWO) level, if graduate social workers are employed; or at the SSWA level if the posts are filled by non-graduate social workers;

+- (i) schools for social development (SSD); - (ii) schools with senior secondary classes; or - (iii) schools where there are three or more professional disciplines (e.g. speech therapists, physiotherapists, occupational therapists and nurses) in addition to teachers and social workers, and where the social workers are given the additional responsibilities of a rehabilitation coordinator.